Leo4j/Invoke-SMBRemoting/README.md

 Invoke-SMBRemoting utilizes the SMB protocol to establish a connection with the target machine, and sends commands (and receives outputs) using Named Pipes.

-It begins by initiating a temporary service on the target system.
-On session completion (or upon receiving an exit command), the tool executes a disconnection procedure, terminating the temporary service on the target.
-An integrated monitoring system ensures the service's deletion if the session unexpectedly terminates.

 Note: The user you run the script as needs to be administrator over the target system

 Run as follows: